MEDIA EQUIP

 By making low-fi wireframes and reconsidering how effectively the affinity diagram could be utilized on the application, the mid-fi wireframe was created according to user flow.
 One of the important factors is presenting categories and kits.
 The way of implementing the segment component was considered on the home frame.
 The aim is to make the navigation easy and interface that works for the user's expects.

-feedback.
-I did a survey to gather some feedback in order to
+These answers were based on the mid-fidelity prototype as feedback.
+I did a survey to gather some feedback in order to measure their experience while using the mid-fidelity prototype.

 Total 6 partipicant